rm2thaddeus/video-timeline-analyzer/docs/DEVELOPMENT_SETUP.md

+/*
+📌 Purpose – This document provides detailed setup instructions for the Video Timeline Analyzer, with emphasis on GPU configuration, dependency management, and disk space considerations.
+🔄 Latest Changes – Updated to reflect hardware constraints: Docker integration with large frameworks (PyTorch, TensorFlow) is currently infeasible due to disk space.
+Added recommendations for lightweight CUDA alternatives (CuPy, Numba) and rationale for minimizing dependencies while retaining GPU acceleration.
+⚙️ Key Logic – Step-by-step setup for Windows-native development, with notes on minimizing dependencies and Docker image size.
+📂 Expected File Path – docs/DEVELOPMENT_SETUP.md
+🧠 Reasoning – Ensures contributors are aware of hardware constraints and can set up a functional environment with minimal dependencies.
+*/

 # Development Environment Setup

+> **Note (2024-06):**
+> Due to hardware constraints, Docker integration with large frameworks (PyTorch, TensorFlow) is not currently feasible.
+The project aims to minimize dependencies while retaining GPU acceleration.
+Consider using lightweight CUDA alternatives such as CuPy or Numba for GPU-accelerated tasks that do not require full deep learning frameworks.
+This approach reduces disk usage and increases portability, but may require more manual management of GPU operations.
+Docker support may be revisited if hardware resources improve.

 This guide provides detailed instructions for setting up the development environment for the Video Timeline Analyzer project, with special emphasis on GPU configuration and dependency management for Windows-native development.